Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Comprehensive Evaluation

-\item \textit{Adversarial training is effective but input pre-processing is not.} Both the two $L_{\infty}$ adversarial training defenses, AT$_{\infty}$ and FD$_{\infty}$, are consistently effective against all attacks except RFA$_{\infty}$, which uses an adversarially-trained surrogate model for generating robust perturbations.
+\mypara{Specific observations} \textit{Adversarial training (AT) is effective but input pre-processing is not.} Both the two $L_{\infty}$ AT defenses, AT$_{\infty}$ and FD$_{\infty}$, are consistently effective against all attacks except RFA$_{\infty}$, which uses an AT surrogate model for generating robust perturbations.
 The performance of AT$_{2}$ is also not sensitive to the attack method but sub-optimal due to the use of a different, $L_2$ norm.
 In contrast, input pre-processing defenses are generally not useful, although they are known to be effective against (non-adaptive) white-box attacks where the perturbations are much smaller~\cite{xu2017feature,xie2017mitigating}.
+However, adversarial training is known to be computationally expensive~\cite{shafahi2019adversarial,wong2020fast}.

-\item \textit{Changing the model architecture may be more useful than applying a defense.} Previous work has noticed that transferring to Inception-v3 is especially hard~\cite{inkawhich2020transferable,inkawhich2020perturbing,zhao2021success}.
-This might be due to the fact that the Inception architecture contains relatively complex components, e.g., multiple-size convolution and two auxiliary classifiers.
+\textit{Changing the model architecture is more useful than applying certain defenses} (although may not be practically desired).
+Previous work has noticed that transferring to Inception-v3 is especially hard~\cite{inkawhich2020transferable,inkawhich2020perturbing,zhao2021success}.
+This might be because the Inception architecture contains relatively complex components, e.g., multiple-size convolution and two auxiliary classifiers.
 Our results extend this finding from $\le3$ to 23 attacks.
 Furthermore, transferring from CNNs to ViT is also known to be hard~\cite{wei2022towards,wang2022generating,zhang2023transferable}.
 Based on our results, we can observe that adopting ViT as the target model ranks about 4th on average among the 9 defenses.
-The above findings suggest that changing the model architecture may be a feasible choice especially when applying a defense consumes more resources.

-\item \textit{New model design largely boosts transferability.} The generative modeling attacks and some of the surrogate refinement attacks are based on designing new surrogate or generative models, while the other attacks adopt off-the-shelf surrogate models.
+\textit{New model design largely boosts transferability.} The generative modeling attacks and some of the surrogate refinement attacks are based on designing new surrogate or generative models, while the other attacks adopt off-the-shelf surrogate models.
 In almost all cases, the former attacks outperform the latter.
 However, they inevitably consume additional computational and data resources.